Introduction to IoT Using Arduino Training Course

 - Install and configure ThingsBoard

-- Understand the core features and architecture of ThingsBoard
+- Understand the fundamentals of ThingsBoard features and architecture

-- Integrate ThingsBoard with Kafka for efficient telemetry data routing from devices
+- Integrate ThingsBoard with Kafka for telemetry device data routing

-- Integrate ThingsBoard with Apache Spark to aggregate data from multiple devices
+- Integrate ThingsBoard with Apache Spark for data aggregation from multiple devices

 Audience